Print on artglass (2mm) and paper Archival pigmentprint on Canson Infinity Edition Etching

 Framed in white handmade Walnut frame 40×80 mm

-Arnix create his Garden of Eden; The surface of the glass reflect the viewer and give you the opportunity to self-reflection.
+Arnix create his Fall of Adam and Eve; The surface of the glass reflect the viewer and give you the opportunity to self-reflection.
 Arnix likes to give his version of this classic theme that is also presented in old master paintings.

 Until “The Fall” all animals where still in peace with each other and there was no death and destruction. animals are also significant as symbols.
 They refer to the various human temperaments.